gma/2025.pyconuk.org/src/venue.md

 Before choosing a place to stay, it's worth bearing in mind how far it is from the venue and (if you think you might go) to the city centre.

-Most hotels are within a 20-30 minute walk of the venue, but you can also use taxis, [buses], or hop on a "Beryl bike" (Manchester's bike hire scheme).
+Most hotels are within a 20-30 minute walk of the venue, but you can also use taxis, [buses], or hop on one of Manchester's [hire bikes].

 ### Hotels